-Long before Columbus sailed the ocean blue, North American Indians were enjoying the vanilla custard flavoured flesh of this northern banana.
+Long before Columbus sailed the ocean blue, North American Indians were enjoying the vanilla Paw paw blossom custard flavoured flesh of this northern banana.
 Large, lush, drooping leaves give the pawpaw a tropical appearance.
-A slow growing, pyramidal shaped tree, it can reach anywhere from 10-25ft. at maturity.
+A slow growing, pyramidal shaped tree, it can reach anywhere from 10-25' at maturity.
 It has virtually no insect or disease problems and requires very little pruning.
 This exotic and fascinating native tree is in high demand.